Junon72/Milestone3/README.md

 To use Heroku with VSCode, I installed Heroku and Heroku-cli extensions from the VSCode market place.
 Heroku has its own version control system.
 You can also connect you GitHub repository to your Heroku application.
 You can find the instruction how to do that at the end of this Heroku deployment section.
 Connecting at later state is best to do after the actual deployment, otherwise the Heroku might mis some essential configurations to run the application.
 The following steps are for Mac OS and VSCode with GitHub version control, Heroku and Heroku-cli set up.

-### Deployment procedure for [Heroku](https://www.heroku.com/ "Heroku") hosting site
+### Deployment to Heroku hosting site

-To begin with deployment on Heroku go to [Heroku landing page](https://www.heroku.com/ "Heroku").
+To begin with deployment on [Heroku](https://www.heroku.com/ "Heroku") go to [Heroku landing page](https://www.heroku.com/ "Heroku").
 There you will find an option to either Sign in or Sign up.
 If you have not signed up for Heroku platform before you can start here, otherwise you can continue from Login.

 #### Signing up to Heroku